Learn More About Our Homeownership Services

 Create a customer account, or login to your existing account, to sign up for a workshop.

 For borrowers who are unable to attend an in-person workshop, NWWPA has partnered with eHome America to offer an online homebuyer education.
 All eHome participants are also required to meet with a housing counselor, either in person or by phone.
-The fee for this course is $125, but fees are regularly discounted by our generous sponsors.
+The fee is $99, but discounts may be available from time-to-time thanks to our generous sponsors.

 Get started with eHome